• ECTS

 Objectives

-In addition to the methodological and life skills objectives (acquisition of transversal competences common to the whole life sciences degree in APP), this course aims to provide the basic computational tools necessary to pursue studies in life sciences and to introduce the field of biomathematics.
-All the notions and abilities worked on in this course have already been encountered in high school (the prerequisites on numbers, proportionality and power functions in junior high and high school; the notion of derivative and the exponential function in the mathematical specialty of the first year of high school; the notions of limit, continuity and the logarithm function in the mathematical option of the last year of high school), with variations according to the profile of the students The ambition of this course is to allow students to consolidate their high school knowledge and skills, by reinforcing the articulation between mathematical knowledge and knowledge in biology, while offering a quick access to the contents of the first and the last year of high school to students who would not have continued their study of mathematics until the end of high school (subject to a more important personal work of the student).
+In addition to the methodological and interpersonal skills objectives (acquisition of cross-disciplinary skills common to the whole APP life sciences bachelor's degree), this course aims to provide the basic computational tools needed to pursue studies in the life sciences, and to introduce students to the field of biomathematics.
+All the concepts and skills covered in this course have already been encountered in high school (pre-requisites on numbers, proportionality and power functions in junior and senior high school; the notion of derivative and the exponential function in the première mathematics specialization; the notions of limit, continuity and the logarithm function in the terminale complementary mathematics option), with variations depending on the student's profile.
+The aim of the UE is to enable students to consolidate their high school knowledge and skills, by strengthening the link between mathematical knowledge and knowledge of biology, while at the same time offering rapid access to the contents of the première and terminale for students who have not continued their study of mathematics until the end of high school (subject to greater personal work on the part of the student).

 Read more